ship-nix/docs/src/intro/nix.md

 ## Nix

 Nix is a **package manager**.
-You can run it on Mac, Windows (WSL2) and you can install it on almost any Linux distro.
+It works on Mac, Windows (WSL2) and pretty much any Linux distro.

 - [Nix package manual](https://NixOS.org/manual/nix/stable/)

-Nix is also a declarative **expression language** that you can use to manage and configure web servers and desktop computers among other things.
+Nix is also a declarative **expression language**.
+You can use it to manage and configure web servers among other things.

 - [Nix language reference](https://nixos.org/manual/nix/stable/language/index.html)